wentasah/novaboot/README.md

 - --dump-config

-    Dump the current configuration to stdout end exits.
+    Dump the current configuration to stdout end exit.
 Useful as an initial template for a configuration file.

 - -h, --help